-To use the SDMC user interface to remove a part in a system or expansion unit that is managed by an SDMC, follow these steps:
+To remove a part in a system or expansion unit that is managed by an SDMC, complete the following steps:

-- 1. In the Power Systems Resources area, select the managed system from which you are removing a part. - 2.
+- 1. In the Power Systems Resources area, select the managed system from which you are removing a - 2.
 From the Actions menu, expand Service and Support > Hardware > MES Tasks > Remove FRU. - 3.
 On the Remove FRU page, select the enclosure from which you want to remove the part from the Installed Enclosures list. - 4.
-From the list, select the type of part you are removing, and click Next. - 5.
-From the list, select the location of the part you are removing, and click Add. - 6.
+Select the type of the part that you are removing, and click Next. - 5.
+Select the location of the part that you are removing, and click Add. - 6.
 After the part is listed in the Pending Actions section, click Launch Procedure and follow the instructions to remove the part.